xeroxero8x/ZicronOS/README.md

 - Must have installed using GPT & UEFI.
 - Change settings through script or manually editing options.nix file.

-#### 🎹 Pipewire, Spotify, & Notification Menu Controls
+#### 🎹 Pipewire & Notification Menu Controls
 - We are using the latest and greatest audio solution for Linux.
-If you like listening to music Spotify comes pre-installed out of the box.
 Not to mention you will have media and volume controls in the notification center available in the top bar.

-#### 🏇 Optimized Workflow, tmpfs For Speed, & Simple Yet Elegant Neovim
+#### 🏇 Optimized Workflow, tmpfs For Speed, & Simple Yet Elegant Neovim With Lazyvim As Distro
 - Using scratchpads with Hyprland for increased functionality and effeciency.
 - A tmpfs for the /tmp directory is created improving rebuild time and reducing strain on hdd/ssd.
-- No massive Neovim project here.
-This is my simple, easy to understand, yet incredible Neovim setup.
-You can grep recursively through entire folders and find specific files without ever leaving the text editor!

 <div align="center">